trax-project/trax3-moodle-xapi-agent/README.md

 ## Configuration

-Please, check the [configuration](./docs/configuration.md) page to see how to configure this plugin, including:
+Please, check the [configuration](./docs/configuration.md) page to see how to configure this plugin.

-- Global plugin configuration
-- Configuration for each Moodle course
-- CRON jobs configuration

 ## xAPI profile

 This plugin generates statements conforming with this [VLE xAPI profile](./docs/xapi-profile.md).

-## H5P
+## Data sources

-This plugin supports [H5P xAPI statements](./docs/h5p.md) which are adapted to be consistent with the **VLE xAPI profile**.
+This plugin supports several data sources:

+- Moodle events & logs
+- SCORM data
+- H5P statements (check-out [this page](./docs/h5p.md))

 ## Customization